 The other day I posted a photo of a freeform crochet card edge I did over four years ago.
-I found the photo by accident while looking for something else.
 In that post I described how to crochet it, to the best of my memory.
 Back then I mailed off the card right away.
 I have no memory of having written down any how-to info.

-Well, I just now I found the notes to myself about it.
-By accident again!
-(I’ve been going through lots of old files, boxes, CD roms, etc. so I’m finding all kinds of things.)
+Well, I just now I found the notes to myself about it (pictured at right).
+I’ve been going through lots of old files, boxes, CD roms, etc. so I’m finding all kinds of things.

 Below I’ve typed in everything from that paper to be readable.
 I suppose you could say this is a…